pizza-to-the-polls/power-the-polls/Readme.md

 There are two projects in this repository:

 1. `/site` contains the website for powerthepolls.org
-2. `/power-the-polls-form` is the main submission form as an independent web component.
-It is used by `/site` and intended for sharing with partners and generally spreading the signup as wide as possible.
+2. `/power-the-polls-form` will eventually contain the main submission form as an independent web component.
+It will be used by `/site` and intended for sharing with partners and generally spreading the signup as wide as possible.

 ## `/site`